 Sea Turtles Predators – What Eats Sea Turtles

-- Due to their large size, adult sea turtles have a very few natural predators, such as sharks, crocodiles, and jaguars.
+- Due to their large size, adult sea turtles have very few natural predators, such as sharks, crocodiles, and jaguars.

-- Hatchlings are very vulnerable and are often fall prey to raccoons, coyotes, boars, crabs, and sea birds.
+- Hatchlings are very vulnerable and are often fall prey to raccoons, coyotes, wild boars, crabs, and sea birds.